Study programs structure

-EPFL’s master’s programs are designed to be flexible and give students the opportunity to customize their curricula according to their aspirations.
-They consist in two steps: the Master cycle (60 or 90 ECTS depending on the program) followed by a one-semester Master’s thesis (30 ECTS).
+The Master’s programs at EPFL are designed to be flexible and give students the opportunity to customize their curricula according to their ambitions and aspirations.
+All programs consist in two steps: the Master’s cycle (60 or 90 ECTS depending on the program) followed by a one-semester Master’s thesis (30 ECTS).

-Students who follow an engineering program are required to complete an 8-week internship in a company.
-The internship, which lasts a minimum of eight weeks, is an integral part of their study program.
-This experience provides them with a practical immersion in the professional world and allows them to be operational as soon as possible when they start their career.
+All students who follow an engineering program are required to complete an internship in a company.
+The internship, which lasts a minimum of eight weeks, is an integral part of the curriculum.
+This experience offers Master’s students a practical immersion in the professional world and allows them to be operational as soon as possible when they start their career.

 Upon completion of their Master’s curricula, students obtain an EPFL Master of Science.
-Depending on the program, the graduate will have the right to use the title of Engineer, Mathematician, Physicist, Chemist, or EPF-qualified Architect.
+Depending on the Master’s study program, the diploma also gives graduates the right to use the title of EPF qualified Engineer, Mathematician, Physicist, Chemist or Architect.